alaism/gfx_tekgui_doc/docs/doc-en.md

 The domain `fct_to_call_not_check` contain the name of the function to call when the checkbox is uncheck.</br>
 </br>
 Each checkbox must have is own setup.</br>
-If there is two different setup for the same checkbox, the program will use only the first one.</br>
+If there is two different setup for the same checkbox, the program will onlu use the first one.</br>
 </br>

 -----